David Sims (biologist): Scaling laws of movement

 Research has identified common scaling laws that describe movement paths and behaviour patterns of marine predators.

 It is argued that Sims' work has provided the strongest empirical evidence for the existence of movement patterns that are well approximated by biological Lévy flights and Lévy walks, a special class of random walk that theoretically optimise random searches for sparsely distributed resources.
 It is said that Sims' work has shifted the debate on biological Lévy walks from whether they exist, to how and why they arise.
 He also conducted the first empirical field tests of the Lévy flight foraging hypothesis.

 In the book Bursts: The Hidden Pattern Behind Everything We Do, the physicist and best-selling author Albert-László Barabási writes: "Yet if a Lévy flight offers the best search strategy, why didn’t natural selection force animals to exploit it?
 In February 2008 David Sims showed that it did, in fact."

 Sims' 2008 Nature paper announcing the discovery of Scaling laws of marine predator search behaviour is a Web of Science Highly Cited Paper.
 Since then additional evidence for biological Lévy walks has accumulated across a wide range of taxa including microbes and humans and in fossil trails of extinct invertebrates, suggesting an ancient origin of the movement pattern.
-His work contributes to the emerging understanding in animal movement ecology that normal diffusion is insufficient for describing natural movements such as searching behaviour but that anomalous diffusion is required.
+His work contributes to the emerging understanding in animal movement ecology that normal diffusion is insufficient for describing natural movements such as searching behaviour but that anomalous diffusion is also needed.

-His studies published in Nature on Lévy and Brownian searches in ocean predators inspired the optimal-foraging decision process used in an optimisation algorithm – the "Marine Predators Algorithm" – a high-performance optimizer with applications to engineering and medicine, including electrical modeling of photovoltaic power plants, renewable-energy systems design, and COVID-19 x-ray image classification.
+His studies published in Nature on Lévy and Brownian searches in ocean predators inspired the optimal-foraging decision process used in an optimisation algorithm – the "Marine Predators Algorithm" – a high-performance optimizer with applications to engineering, including electrical modeling of photovoltaic power plants and renewable-energy systems design.